 While this last item won’t keep anyone sleeping longer or playing, it will make RV life a little more meaningful and fun.
 A state sticker map helps the kiddos keep track of the cool places you visit as well as teaches them about states and the layout of America.
 Your kids will be proud of the places they’ve been when displayed for all to see!

-RV life can be such a wonderful experience for families.
+Full time RV living can be such a wonderful experience for families.
 It provides quality time together, an educational experience, and an all-around wonderful way of life.
 Don’t be scared to get out there and travel the open road with your little ones.
 Just don’t forget the must-have items to keep everyone happy and healthy!

-Do you have any questions or suggestions?
+Do you have any questions or suggestions for living in an RV with kids?
 Leave a comment below!